scil/LaravelFly/readme.md

 It is alse a safe sollution.
 It is light.It has supported Lumen and websocket.
 Its doc is great and also useful for LaravelFly.

-The first difference is that laravel-swoole's configuration is based on service,like log, view while LaravelFly is based on service providers like LogServiceProvider, ViewServiceProvider.(In Mode Map some providers are registered and booted before any requests, in Mode Backup, providers are registered before any requests, )

 The main difference is that in laravel-swoole user's code will be processed by a new `app` cloned from SwooleTW\Http\Server\Application::$application and laravel-swoole updates related container bindings to the new app.
 However in LaravelFly, the sandbox is not a new app, but an item in the $corDict of the unique application container.
-In LaravelFly, most other objects such as `app`, `event`.... always keep one object in a worker process, `clone` is used only to create `url` (and `routes` when LARAVELFLY_SERVICES['routes'] ===false ) in Mode Map.
-LaravelFly makes most of laravel objects keep safe on its own.
+In LaravelFly, most other objects such as `app`, `event`.... always keep one object in a worker process, `clone` is used only to create `url` by default.
+LaravelFly makes most of laravel objects keep safe on their own.
 It's about high cohesion & low coupling and the granularity is at the level of app container or services/objects.
 For users of laravel-swoole, it's a big challenge to handle the relations of multiple packages and objects which to be booted before any requests.
 Read [Stale Reference](https://github.com/scil/LaravelFly/wiki/clone-and-Stale-Reference).

  .  | speed |technique | every service is in control |  every service provider is in control | work to maintaining relations of cloned objects to avoid Stale Reference
 ------------ |------------ | ------------ | ------------- | ------------- | -------------